 First of all, aircraft construction involves complex manufacturing processes that require a high degree of concentration and precision.
 A mistake here might cost the company millions of dollars.

 Besides that, ground handling operations also involve challenges that might entail substantial revenue losses if not tackled promptly.

 So, one of the possible ways to improve performance and minimize losses in the aviation sector is to make a significant upgrade and implement cutting-edge technologies, namely, augmented reality smart glasses.

-We will explain all the difficulties that augmented reality can help with, give you vivid examples of companies successfully using AR, and cover the largest manufacturers of smart glasses.
+We will explain all the difficulties that augmented reality can help with, give you vivid examples of companies successfully using AR, and cover the largest manufacturers of AR smart glasses.
 So, let’s get right into details.